On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Acknowledgements

 \section{Acknowledgements}

-This research makes use of the observations taken with XMM-Newton telescope, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
+This research uses observations taken with the XMM-Newton telescope, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
 MJP acknowledges support from the UK Science and Technology Facility Council (STFC) grant number ST/S000216/1.
 MS would like to extend their gratitude towards Vladimir Yershov and Eduardo Ojero for their outstanding support with the XMM-OM software.
 MS would like to thank Michele Trenti for sharing the source code for their cosmic variance calculator.
+We thank the anonymous referee for their constructive report to further improve this manuscript.